ijmontgomery7/ijmontgomery7/README.md

 Email: ijmontgomery7@gmail.com

-or you could reach out to me on [LinkedIn](https://www.linkedin.com/in/ijmontgomery7/) or [Twitter](https://twitter.com/ExternalLettuce)
+or you could reach out to me on [LinkedIn](https://www.linkedin.com/in/ijmontgomery7/)